arashnm80/arashnm80.github.io/handbook.md

 #### Darkness
 What else? knowledge I don't know, Situations I haven't experienced, Ideas I haven't thought about, Paths I haven't walked.
 #### Randomness, Chance, Uncertaincy, Probability
+- I should work with probabilites not certainties.
+I can never be fully certain. but I can constantly measure 2 choices with each other and think which one has higher higher lose/win probability?
+It can be a comparison between 10-90, 50-50, 10,11, 90-91.
 - I don't know, I'm not sure.
 But I have to act based on my best guess.
 ##### What ifs
 #### Brain vs. Heart